dotnetrdf/docs/src/latest/developer_guide/SPARQL-Extension-Functions.md

 In order for your factories to be used they have to be registered, factories can be registered in several places depending on the scope you want them to have.

-If you want your factory to have global scope and apply to all queries and updates then you can register it with the `VDS.RDF.Query.Expressions.SparqlExpressionFactory` class like so:
+If you want your factory to have global scope and apply to all queries and updates then you can register it with the <xref:VDS.RDF.Query.Expressions.SparqlExpressionFactory> class like so:

 ```csharp
 SparqlExpressionFactory.AddCustomFactory(new MyCustomFactory());